jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 Where(...)
 ```

-So the `...` is the lambda expression here.
+So the `...` represents the lambda expression here.

-Its notation looks like a nameless *local function* passed as a *reference:*
+In Circular, the notation looks like a nameless *local function* passed by *reference:*

 <img src="images/1.%20Commands%20Main%20Concepts.023.png" width="160" />